Revised June 2016

 Getting help with prescription drug costs

-When you lose a job that had prescription drug benefits, you have the option of continuing that prescription coverage through COBRA - but the cost to you may be prohibitive.
+When you lose a job that had prescription drug benefits, you may alternative coverage — but the cost to you may be prohibitive.

 NYSUT Social Services says another way to get help with prescription costs is to apply for subsidies through a specific pharmaceutical company’s Patient Assistance Plan that can help some patients pay for medications.
 Many local health clinics have sliding scale fees.
 Some prescription drug options:

-1. Patient Assistance Programs (PAP) - www.rxassist.org.
-Each drug company sponsors its own assistance plan.
-When you access the Web site you can see if the particular drug you need is available through a PAP.
+1. Patient Assistance Programs (PAP): Each drug company sponsors its own assistance plan.
+When you access the website you can see if the particular drug you need is available through a PAP. www.rxassist.org